kaby76/AntlrVSIX/doc/Import.md

 Similar to the previous transform, _output_, _backtrack_, _memoize_, _ASTLabelType_, _rewrite_
-are removed from optionSpec at the beginning  of a rule.
+are removed from `optionsSpec` at the beginning of a rule.
-If the optionsSpec is empty after removing these options, the section itself is removed.
+If the `optionsSpec` is empty after removing these options, the section itself is removed.

 ### Use new "tokens {}" syntax